 DMSc Degree = Increased Opporunity

 So a Doctor of Medical Science degree certainly can increase one’s salary, but doctoral PAs often speak of expanded career opportunities.
 Major universities require a doctoral degree in order to get tenured.
 MSLs (Medical Science Liaisons) and those in the private sector and government leaders often hold doctorates.
 Some doctoral PAs have moved into research or administration as well.
 Medscape’s 2021 Salary Survey indicated that only 2% of PAs had a doctoral degree.

 PAs in Administration

 PAs in Administration, Management, and Supervision (PAAMS) is a group of PAs that currently serve in administrative positions.
-A 2015 survey found that about half of respondents had no previous leadership training.
+A 2015 survey found that about half of the respondents had no previous leadership training.

 Sheri A. Shebairo, MBA, PA-C serves as the director of PA services in the Department of Surgery at the Memorial Sloan Kettering Cancer Center (MSKCC) in Manhattan.
 As director of PA services, PA Shebairo devotes much of her time to compliance.
 She manages a staff of approximately 60 people.

-PA Shebario does not hold a doctorate but feels the advanced degrees are becoming the norm for health leaders.
+PA Shebario does not hold a doctorate but feels that advanced degrees are becoming the norm for health leaders.

 An article on PA Shebairo published on AAPA.org quotes her as saying “that the best leaders aren’t always the ones with the most education or the longest list of accolades, but rather, they are those who know how to effectively engage a group and understand the core principles of leadership, which involves bringing out the best in their staff and finding ways to emphasize their talents.“